sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Runtime_Services/_index.md

 {"title":"AMPLIFY Runtime Services","weight":"40"}

-{{% alert title="⚠️ Warning" color="primary" %}}*Monitor Published Applications!*

-The status of your published applications to a production environment should be monitored using Pingdom, New Relic, or a similar website performance monitoring program.
+{{% alert title="⚠️ Monitor Published Applications!" color="primary" %}}The status of your published applications to a production environment should be monitored using Pingdom, New Relic, or a similar website performance monitoring program.
 For information on Pingdom, refer to the [Pingdom](https://www.pingdom.com/) website.
 For information on New Relic, see the [New Relic](https://newrelic.com/) website.{{% /alert %}}

 AMPLIFY Runtime Services (API Runtime Services) is an elastically scalable infrastructure that runs your API Builder applications and its pre-built services, including Mobile Backend Services.